Scene On Radio

 Checked

-14 minutes 7 seconds ago
+58 minutes 50 seconds ago

 Scene On Radio

 Scene on Radio is a two-time Peabody-nominated podcast that dares to ask big, hard questions about who we are—really—and how we got this way.
+Our latest is Season 7, Scene on Radio: Capitalism.
 Previous series include Seeing White (Season 2), looking at the roots and meaning of white supremacy; MEN (Season 3), on patriarchy and its history; The Land That Never Has Been Yet (Season 4), exploring democracy in the U.S. and why we don’t have more of it; The Repair (Season 5), on the cultural roots of the climate crisis; and Season 6, Echoes of a Coup, the story of the only successful coup d'etat in U.S. history, in Wilmington, North Carolina, in 1898.
-Produced and hosted by John Biewen and created at the Center for Documentary Studies at Duke University, Scene on Radio comes from the Kenan Institute for Ethics at Duke University.
-Season 7, Scene on Radio: Capitalism, is produced in partnership with Imperative 21.
-The show is distributed by PRX.
+Produced and hosted by John Biewen, with collaborators, Scene on Radio comes from the Kenan Institute for Ethics at Duke University.

 Subscribe to Scene On Radio feed